HL7/fhir-pacio-rt/input/pagecontent/index.md

 ### How to read this Guide

 This Guide is divided into several pages which are listed at the top of each page in the menu bar.
-- [Home](index.html): The home page provides the introduction and background information to set context for the use of the HL7 FHIR® Re-assessment Timepoints Implementation Guide.
+- [Home](index.html): The home page provides the introduction and background information to set context for the use of the HL7 FHIR® Re-Assessment Timepoints Implementation Guide.
 - Guidance: These pages provide overall guidance in using the profiles and transactions defined in this guide.
     - [Formal Specification](formal_specification.html): Information about conformance to the guide including Must Support requirements.
     - [Use Cases](use_cases.html): Details of a scenario in which Re-Assessment Timepoints is used and ways that client applications can leverage the information.